mzmllll/omenking/journal/week00.md

 ### Create a new User and Generate AWS Credentials

-- Go to (IAM Users Console](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/users) andrew create a new user
+- Go to [IAM Identity Centre](https://us-east-1.console.aws.amazon.com/singlesignon/home?region=us-east-1#!/instances/xxxxxxxxx/users) and create a new user
-- `Enable console access` for the user
-- Create a new `Admin` Group and apply `AdministratorAccess`
-- Create the user and go find and click into the user
+- Create a new `IAM User` group and add the user to the group
-- Click on `Security Credentials` and `Create Access Key`
-- Choose AWS CLI Access
+- Create a new `Permission set`, select the `AdministratorAccess` from the Predefined permission set types
+- Add the new group `IAM User` to the AWS accounts
-- Download the CSV with the credentials
+- Add the new permission set `AdministratorAccess` to the AWS account `aws-bootcamp`
+- user will get an email to verify the identiy, create password and enable MFA

 ### Set Env Vars